WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 A step-by-step breakown:

 1. The request is intercepted by the Service Worker
-2. The Service Worker passes it to the main app
+2. The Service Worker passes it to the Worker Thread
-3. The main app passes it to the Worker Thread
-4. The Worker Thread uses the `PHPServer` to convert that request to a response
+3. The Worker Thread uses the `PHPServer` to convert that request to a response
-5. The Worker Thread passes the response to the main app
+4. The Worker Thread passes the response to the Service Worker
-6. The main app passes it to the Service Worker
-7. The Service Worker provides the browser with a response
+5. The Service Worker provides the browser with a response

 At this point, if the request was triggered by user clicking on a link, the browser will render PHPServer's response inside the iframe.